Yarrenlea, Queensland, Australia

-Citicene were provided with a great opportunity to be involved in Roche Road PV Solar Park and provide Visual Assessment as well as Landscape Development Approval for this 1 kilometre square renewable energy facility on the outskirts of Pittsworth.
+Citicene were provided with an opportunity to be involved in Roche Road PV Solar Park and provide Visual Assessment as well as Landscape Development Approval for this 1 kilometre square renewable energy facility on the outskirts of Pittsworth.

 This Photovoltaic Solar Farm includes an existing waterway and wetlands buffer that extends through the site and a bush fire buffer zone along the most northern section of the site.
 Strategically positioned on gently rising topography the site is surrounded by 180 degree views to the West.